 In the early 1900's Edmonton was a bustling and growing town, in part due to the Gold Rush in the Yukon.
 Around this time the Low Level Bridge was being built after Edmonton had been hit with one of the worst floods on record in 1899.
-In 1903, an upstart publication called the Edmonton Journal first started publishing, five years later the University of Alberta came into being, and StreetCars were starting to make their way up Jasper Avenue.
+In 1903, an upstart publication called the Edmonton Journal first started publishing, five years later the University of Alberta came into being, and street cars were starting to make their way up Jasper Avenue.

 It was during all of this growth with a growing population of 24,900 that the Union Bank of Canada, located then a bit further up the street, decided there was a need for change.
-The Branch Manager at the Union Bank of Canada, John Anderson felt that in order to keep pace with other Financial institutions in the community he had better have a new building to match his bank's status.
+The Branch Manager at the Union Bank of Canada, John Anderson felt that in order to keep pace with other financial institutions in the community he had better have a new building to match his bank's status.

 In 1910 he commissioned Edmonton Architect, Roland Lines to design a new building.
-This architect had a number of impressive structures to his credit including The Royal Alexandra Hospital, Alex Taylor School, McCauley School and the Lambton Block.
+This architect had a number of impressive structures to his credit including the Royal Alexandra Hospital, Alex Taylor School, McCauley School and the Lambton Block.
 Unfortunately his brilliant career was cut short when he was killed in Europe during the war.

-"The new Union Bank on the South Side of Jasper Avenue on which construction has commenced will cost between $55,000-$60,000.
+"The new Union Bank on the South Side of Jasper Avenue on which construction has commenced will cost between $55-60,000.
 The building will be 50 feet by 80 feet, three stories of steel framework, and will have two fireproof floors.
 Edinger & Nesbitt are the contractors.
-The general design is what is termed as "Modern Renaissance."
+The general design is what is termed as 'Modern Renaissance'.
 Ionic pilasters will be freely used as well as attractive cornices.
 The base will be solid Bedford stone, which is a white stone and is a variety of limestone peculiar to Indiana.
-Practically the entire front will be stone, there will be just enough pressed Red Brick used to lend color."
+Practically the entire front will be stone, there will be just enough pressed red brick used to lend color."

 It was at the time of the new expansion that Shelley Klein, a career hotelier, was brought on board, and took Diane's vision to the next level.
 After three years together Shelley and Diane were about to see a further evolution in 2003.
-Shelley's husband Wes Klein sold his interest in his business and was about to reinvest in a new company and create a new partnership.
+Shelley's husband, Wes Klein, sold his interest in his business and was about to reinvest in a new company and create a new partnership.
 That partnership was Shelley and Wes partnering with Diane Buchanan in the Union Bank Inn.
 We are very proud of our strong partnership, and the wonderful team at the Union Bank Inn.